iamjia/TechnologyReport/Report/mobile_api_guide.md

 * `Different environment`: environment for develop, production (maybe preview release)

-* `Business code`: confirm to HTTP standard code, except some specialized situations with custom code for specific errors.
+* `Business code`: conform to HTTP standard code, except some specialized situations with custom code for specific errors.

 ## Security

-* HTTPS only: confirm **TLS1.2** at least
+* HTTPS only: conform **TLS1.2** at least

 	You can validate SSL in [qcloud](https://www.qcloud.com/product/ssl).